grantmcdermott/lecturenotes/README.md

 The **lecturenotes** package provides a personalised .Rmd template that I use for writing my lecture notes and research papers.
-It is intended for documents that are going to be exported (“knitted”) to both HTML and PDF formats.
-In so doing, it tries to take care of various annoyances and inconsistencies between these two formats.
-For example:
+It is intended for documents that are going to be exported (i.e. “knitted”) to both HTML and PDF formats.
+In so doing, it tries to take care of various annoyances and inconsistencies that arise between these two formats.
+For
+example:

-  - Recognising the author “affiliation” field in PDF documents.
+  - Recognizing the author “affiliation” field in PDF documents.
   - Support for consistent multi-column environments in both HTML and PDF.
   - Support for non-standard fonts when knitting to PDF.